Using Python for Web Backends and Data/AI

 2. data processing, AI, ML, LLMs

 For a long time, I had a very elementary understanding of Python’s use in data science.
-It wasn’t until I got hands-on with data engineering and ML that I really saw what that side of the ecosystem looked like.
+Luckily, thanks to my new job role, I now do.

-In contrast, the data/ML side often starts from notebooks, ad hoc scripts, and pandas hacks.
-Great for exploration, but it can come at the cost of maintainability.
+In contrast, the POCs on data/ML side often seem to start from ad-hoc scripts, notebooks, and pandas hacks.
+Great for exploration, but at the cost of maintainability.

 Posted